 For my part, I think I am going to focus on the servants this time.
 I want to imagine their facial expressions, their inner monologue, a hypothetical dialogue between them, the image of the moment they fill the first cup, an image of the moment they hand it to the host, and especially what their faith may or may not have been in the end.

 Picture them standing awkwardly by when Mary asks Jesus for help, and He seems to rebuff her.
 Or maybe they were bored with their catering job, and they were hoping to see some drama.
 What were they thinking when they filled jars or when they filled a cup from the washing jars?
 Did they play “Rock, Paper, Scissors” to see which one would hand the cup of dirty water to the sommelier on duty?

 John specifically mentions that “the servants who had drawn the water knew” where the water (now wine) had come from (2:9).
 Their perspective on the sign is clearly highlighted.
 They were agents and witnesses of what Jesus was up to.
 They knew.
 They saw.
 What did they do with that?
 And from there, it is a quick jump to us today.
 We know.
 We have heard.
 What are we going to do with it?
 We can hope and imagine what it was like for them to respond in faith, but that is not really the point.
 Jesus performed and John recorded this sign so we would believe.

 Concordia Theology-Various helps from Concordia Seminary in St. Louis, MO to assist you in preaching John 2:1-11.

 Text Week-A treasury of resources from various traditions to help you preach John 2:1-11.

-Lectionary Podcast: Dr. Charles Gieschen of Concordia Theological Seminary, Ft.
-Wayne, IN, assists you in preaching John 2:1-11.
+Lectionary Podcast-Dr. Charles Gieschen of Concordia Theological Seminary in Ft.
+Wayne, IN walks us through John 2:1-11.